kstaver/Tech-Blog/README.md

   ## Questions
-  You can find the link to my application [here](https://github.com/kstaver/Tech-Blog).
-If you have any questions pertaining to this project, please feel free to contact me.
+  You can find the link to the application [here](https://github.com/kstaver/Tech-Blog).
+If you have any questions pertaining to this application, please feel free to contact me.

   ## Contact Info
   - Github: [kstaver](https://github.com/kstaver)